 Using Vintage Suitcases in Your Rustic Wedding

-Display favors for guests or sprinkle an eclectic array of vintage cameras in open suitcases throughout your venue so guests can capture their favorite moments of the day.
+Display wedding favors for guests or sprinkle an eclectic array of vintage cameras in open suitcases throughout your venue so guests can capture their favorite moments of the day.
 Use a few suitcases to store throw blankets and wraps for your guests in chilly weather, stack extra glassware alongside the refreshments, or display your wedding programs for guests to take as they enter your ceremony.
 Think about renting items for your wedding – check out our 10 Vintage Items You Can Rent For Your Wedding.